thibaut-ai/KagenouBotV4.1/README.md

 # Official KagenouBot Ver 4.0.0

-Welcome to **KagenouBot V3**, an elite Facebook Messenger bot inspired by *The Eminence in Shadow*.
+Welcome to **Official version of KagenouBot ver 4.0.0**, an elite Facebook Messenger bot inspired by *The Eminence in Shadow*.
 This multi-system bot is built with flexibility, speed, and customization in mind.
 KagenouBot is your ultimate companion in automating and enhancing chat experiences.

 # Introduce the contributors of our KagenouBotV3 Beta Teaser